fbatuhanr/SmoothlyShopping/README.md

 ### Will update...

-Fullstack e-commerce website development with using Next.js(Typescript), Prisma ORM, MongoDb and Tailwindcss
+Fullstack e-commerce website development with using Next.js(Typescript), Prisma ORM, MongoDb, Tailwindcss and Google Firebase for file storage